genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 After selecting all the mapped reads we wish to check the quality of, we can use the `Mapped Reads QC`_ public data flow, initialize the computations, and then explore the results.
-You can read more about the Mapped Reads QC Report app in the "Explore" section of this guide.
+You can read more about the Mapped Reads QC Report application in the "Explore" section of this guide.

 .. _Mapped Reads QC: https://platform.genestack.org/endpoint/application/run/genestack/dataflowrunner?a=GSF3778257&action=viewFile

-An individual Mapped Reads QC report contains some techincal information about source data, tools used and data flow.
+An individual Mapped Reads QC report contains some technical information about source data, tools used and data flow.

 .. image:: images/mapped_reads_qc_report.png